spiral/shopify-starter-kit/README.md

 #### Download

-The commands for download existing shopify stores.
+The commands to download the existed shopify stores.
-We have 2 command to download theme:
+We have 2 commands to download theme:

 ```bash
 npm run theme:download